Prospective Randomized Evaluation of Celeboxib Integrated Safety Versus Ibuprofen or Naproxen - PRECISION

 - Renal events: 0.7% for celecoxib, 1.1% for ibuprofen, 0.9% for naproxen (HR 0.61, p = 0.004 for celecoxib vs. ibuprofen, HR = 0.79, p = 0.19 for celecoxib vs. naproxen)

 A second important finding of the trial is dispelling the notion that naproxen is the safest nonselective NSAID.
 This trial demonstrated similar overall cardiovascular events for ibuprofen versus naproxen.
+In fact, all-cause mortality was numerically highest in the naproxen group, which appeared to be exaggerated among those with rheumatoid arthritis.

 Nissen SE, Yeomans ND, Solomon DH, et al., on behalf of the PRECISION Trial Investigators.
 Cardiovascular Safety of Celecoxib, Naproxen, or Ibuprofen for Arthritis.
 N Engl J Med 2016;375:2519-29.